-NEPA National Environmental Policy Act, which is a law enacted in 1969 that established rural and urban roads.
-It includes the Interstate System, other routes identified as having strategic defense characteristics, routes providing access to major ports, airports, public transportation, intermodal transportation facilities, and routes of particular importance to local governments.
-The federal government allocates a certain amount of transportation funding to these routes, which is not to be used on "off-system" roadways.
 Non-Motorized In transportation planning, this term typically describes bicycling and walking used as a means of travel.
 Paratransit A type of transit service in which passenger cars, vans or buses with fewer than 25 seats operate in response to calls from passengers or their agents to the transit operator, who then dispatches a vehicle to pick up the passengers and transport them to their destinations.
 Typically, the vehicles do not operate over a fixed route or on a fixed schedule and typically the vehicle may be dispatched to pick up several passengers at different pick-up points before taking them to their respective destinations.
 Also called demand response service.
 Park-and-Ride Lot A parking area to which passengers drive their cars, leave them for the day and board transit vehicles or carpool for the rest of their trip.
-Provides an overview of the goals and objectives of the MPO participation process Participation Plan and the participation techniques the MPO is committed to conducting for specific transportation planning programs and products.
+Participation Plan Provides an overview of the goals and objectives of the MPO participation process and the participation techniques the MPO is committed to conducting for specific transportation planning programs and products.
 PE Preliminary Engineering, which is an early phase in a project's development process and normally includes field surveys, project concepts and designs.
 PL funds Planning funds apportioned from Federal Highway Administration through state DOTs to MPOs, for the purpose of carrying out activities in Section 134, Metropolitan Planning, of US Code Title 23.
 Public Hearing A formal event held prior to a decision that gathers community comments and positions from all interested parties for public record and input into decisions.
 Public Meeting A formal or informal event designed for a specific issue or community group where information is presented and input from community residents is received.
-Record of Decision, which is a concise decision document for an environmental ROD impact statement that states the decision (selected alternative or choice), other alternatives considered and mitigation adopted for the selected alternative or choice.
+ROD Record of Decision, which is a concise decision document for an environmental impact statement that states the decision (selected alternative or choice), other alternatives considered and mitigation adopted for the selected alternative or choice.
 ROW Right-of-way, which is the land needed for the construction and operation of a transportation facility.
 ROW acquisition is a middle phase of a project's development process.
 SAFETEA-LU The Safe, Accountable, Efficient Transportation Equity Act: a Legacy for Users.
-Signed into law in August 2005, this was the federal re-authorization of the Transportation Equity Act for the 21st Century (TEA-21).
+Signed into law in August 2005, this was the federal re-authorization of the Transportation Equity Act for the 21 st Century (TEA-21).
 SAFETA-LU in turn has been replaced by subsequent reauthorizations.
 SAGIS Savannah Area Geographical Information System, which is an MPC department focused on providing access to geospatial data in a standardized format to all interested parties in the greater Savannah - Chatham County area.
-Funds apportioned by the Federal Transit Administration, through the state DOT, Sec.
-5303 funds to the MPO, for the purpose of carrying out activities in Section 5303, Metropolitan Transportation Planning, of US Code Title 49.
+Sec.
+5303 funds Funds apportioned by the Federal Transit Administration, through the state DOT, to the MPO, for the purpose of carrying out activities in Section 5303, Metropolitan Transportation Planning, of US Code Title 49.
+SMSA Savannah Metropolitan Statistical Area, encompasses Chatham County, Bryan County and Effingham County.
+SOV Single-occupancy vehicle, in contrast to ridesharing methods such as carpooling, vanpooling, and mass transit.